 Keep on reading to learn more about the pros of investing in Litecoin!

 What are the benefits of investing in Litecoin?

-With low block generation times, improved Graphic User Interface (GUI), and impressive trading potential, Litecoin is one of the top 10 cryptos (currently ranking 5th in terms of market cap) for a reason.
+With low block generation times, improved Graphic User Interface (GUI), and impressive trading potential, Litecoin is one of the top 20 cryptos (currently ranking 15th in terms of market cap) for a reason.

 That’s right!
 There are many reasons to invest in Litecoin, so let’s explore the factors that give LTC a competitive edge in the cryptocurrency sector.
-So here’s a quick look at the pros of investing in Litecoin.
+So, here’s a quick look at the pros of investing in Litecoin.

-Being an open-source system also gives flexibility to Litecoin to implement tech innovations, such as SegWit and the Lightning Network protocol to make transactions faster and more convenient.
+Being an open-source system also gives flexibility to Litecoin to implement tech innovations, such as SegWit and the Lightning Network protocol which make transactions faster and more convenient.